JBdesign53/docker-compose-dev/README.md

 # LAMP Web Development Environment
-Creates a LAMP stack for local web development with Docker Compose.
+Deploy a web development environment for multiple domains running different versions of PHP.
+Suitable as a local development environment using HTTP and HTTPS.
 The stack uses CentOS, Apache and PHP-FPM.

 Self-signed SSL keys are created for browsing over HTTPS.
 See the 'What Gets Built' section below for a full list of additional setup activities.

 MariaDB/MySQL is turned off by default.
 See the 'What Gets Built' section below for instructions on enabling MariaDB.

+Document:
+* Local hosts file
+* Vhosts - http/https
+* Environment variables and WWW files
+* Firefox SSL self-signed certificate bug

 ## Running the Environment
 Start the environment with: